ubco-W2022T1-cosc301/project-group-25/final_report_group25A_Jesse_Lazzari_and_Samin_Intisar.md

 ![passes](images/passes.png)

 A similar trend is noticed when we look at the distance traveled with the ball by each positions.
 The forwards are doing much worse than the midfielders and defenders.
+The midfielders and defenders almost run the same distance with the ball.

 ![distance](images/distance.png)